 Now at sibagu.com:

-Birds of East & Mainland Southeast Asia: A Glossary of Bird Species - An exploration of the way East and Southeast Asian languages have tackled the demands of modern science in a part of nature close to daily life -- the naming of bird species.
-Now covers five countries:
+Birds of Asia: A Glossary of Bird Species - An exploration of the way Asian languages have tackled the demands of modern science in a part of nature close to daily life -- the naming of bird species.
+Now covers seven countries:

 Birds of Mongolia (Монгол орны шувуу ◊ 蒙古的鸟类 ◊ 蒙古的鳥類 ◊ モンゴルの野鳥 ◊ 몽골어조류 ◊ Moğolistan Kuşları)